 In order for citizenship to be granted, the applicant must fulfill a number of requirements.
 These include living continuously in the U.S. for a certain period of time, being able to answer questions about United States history and the U.S. government, being able to speak English, and having good moral character.

 At Schierer & Ritchie, we recognize the significance of becoming a United States resident or citizen.
 We are here to help turn your dreams into reality.
 We can assist you through every step of the immigration process.
-To get immigration advice from an experienced Peoria lawyer, contact the offices of Schierer & Ritchie today.
+To get immigration advice from an experienced immigration lawyers in Peoria IL, contact the offices of Schierer & Ritchie today.